 Why Balance Training Matters More With Knee Problems

 When your knees hurt, your body naturally compensates by changing how you walk and stand.
 You might favour one leg, take shorter steps, or avoid certain movements.
 While these compensations reduce knee pain in the moment, they actually increase your fall risk because they disrupt the natural movement patterns your balance system relies on.
+You can check your current stability with our fall risk assessment quiz.

 Additionally, knee pain often leads to reduced activity, which causes the muscles around the knee and ankle to weaken further — creating a downward spiral of instability.
 Targeted balance exercises break this cycle by strengthening supportive muscles while improving your body's ability to react to balance challenges.
+Our guide on how to improve balance after 60 covers the full picture.

 Knee-Safe Balance Exercises